 This general guide provides an idea of how regularly you and your loved ones should get your eyes tested at different stages of life and what the greatest risks are to your eye health at each of these life stages.

 It is often recommended that infants have their first eye examination before they reach 2 years of age, preferably between 6 – 12 months of age.
 The Singapore health authority, SingHealth, also recommends that children in this age group, even up to 3 years old, should have their eyes screened during regular paediatric appointments.
-Children this young cannot cooperate during an eye exam that use vision charts so techniques called auto-refraction or retinoscopy are used.
-The paediatrician may refer for further eye testing if the mother had complications during labour or pregnancy, if there is a family history of congenital cataracts, amblyopia, strabismus, very high refractive error or retinoblastoma or if any of the following conditions are detected:
+Children this young cannot cooperate during an eye exam that uses vision charts so techniques called auto-refraction or retinoscopy are used.
+The paediatrician may refer for further eye testing if the mother had complications during labour or pregnancy, if there is a family history of congenital cataracts, amblyopia, strabismus, very high refractive error (such as myopia and high myopia) or retinoblastoma or if any of the following conditions are detected:

 If you or your child’s teacher notice that your child is positioning herself closer to televisions, computers and classroom whiteboards, squinting to see distant objects more clearly or complaining of vision problems, it is important to have an eye exam as soon as possible.

 Myopia is becoming more common in children of younger ages, but many people do not know that the progression of myopia can actually be slowed down if it is detected early and managed correctly.
 For those whose prescription changes regularly, it is important to change their glasses or contact lenses to keep up with their changing eyesight.